 Debt Options: Which Non-Dilutive Products Actually Make Sense

-Non-dilutive debt is the right default for any business with predictable revenue, because it costs less in expected value terms than giving up equity in a company that might grow 10x.
-The math works until your debt service exceeds roughly 15% of monthly revenue.
+Non-dilutive debt is the right default for businesses with predictable revenue.
+It costs less than giving up equity in a high-growth company.

-The SBA approval rate data for 2026 tells a sobering story: overall SBA 7(a) approvals fell 14% from their 2023 peak, largely due to tightening bank underwriting standards and rising default rates in the 2021-2022 origination cohorts (SBA Office of Capital Access, Q1 2026).
-That gap in access is exactly what online lenders have filled.
+The SBA approval rate data for 2026 shows concerning trends.
+SBA 7(a) approvals fell 14% from their 2023 peak (SBA Office of Capital Access, Q1 2026).

-The revenue-based financing math: An RBF advance of $100K at a 1.3x factor means you repay $130K.
-If your monthly revenue is $50K and the platform takes 8% of revenue, payback takes roughly 32 months.
-That's an effective APR of about 22%, not the "flat fee" marketing copy implies.
-Model the full timeline before you sign.
+The revenue-based financing math: An RBF advance of $100K at 1.3x factor means you repay $130K.
+If monthly revenue is $50K and the platform takes 8%, payback takes roughly 32 months.

-Online lines of credit are the sweet spot for most established small businesses because they're revolving, meaning you only pay interest on what you draw.
 A $150K facility drawn to $40K costs interest only on the $40K.
-For a full cost breakdown comparing these products head-to-head, our MCA vs LOC cost breakdown is the most direct resource we have.
+For a full cost breakdown, see our MCA vs LOC cost breakdown.

 Calculate Your Options: Interactive Funding Comparison Table